-Photo by Carol Chen
+Photo by Olivia Chen

 I am a life-long creative who started drawing at an early age.
-Taking ideas that only existed in my mind and putting them on paper seemed like sorcery to me.
-Ever since, I have followed the magic into the field of design.
+Taking ideas that only existed in my mind and putting them on paper seemed like sorcery.

 In the early days of tech I was an art director for Streaming Magazine.
-This led to my first introduction to the dot-com era at Radiocentral where I built some of the first internet-radio user interfaces for companies like A&E, Earthlink, and Lycos.
+This led to my first introduction to the dot-com era at Radiocentral where I designed and built some of the first streaming user interfaces for companies like A&E, Earthlink, and Lycos.
 I took a break from tech to get back to my print and prepress roots at the San Francisco Business Times.
 While there I sharpened my creative skills by creating ad campaigns for local businesses—increasing revenue for the publication.

 As Lead Brand Designer at Tilt, I helped shape a startup that became a frat-household name—until Airbnb acquired it.